 3. Does a QR Code work forever?

-As mentioned before, a static QR Code is permanent in nature, hence, works forever.
+As mentioned before, a static QR Code is permanent in nature and, hence, works forever.
 But that is not the case with a dynamic QR Code.

 For a dynamic QR Code to work, you need an ongoing subscription with your QR Code generator.